Portia

 You stared at me with harsh aggressiveness.

-The speech is the speech of a woman who has been observing her husband closely and is now naming what she has seen.
-The detail is forensic: the silent rising from supper, the crossed arms, the impatient stamping foot, the wave of the hand that dismissed her.
-None of this is hysterical.
-Portia is offering Brutus a piece of evidence — that something is wrong — and asking him, as his wife, to acknowledge what they both know.
-The opening of the scene matters: the morning after the conspirators have been to the house, in a marriage that until this moment has presumably operated on full mutual confidence.
-Portia is not asking for new privileges.
-She is asking why an old one has been withdrawn.
+This is the speech of a woman who has been watching her husband closely and is now naming what she has seen.
+The detail is forensic: the silent rising from supper, the crossed arms, the wave of the hand that dismissed her.
+None of it is hysterical.
+Portia is laying out evidence – that something is wrong – and asking him, as his wife, to acknowledge what they both know.
+The timing matters.
+This is the morning after the conspirators have been to the house, in a marriage that until now has presumably run on full mutual confidence.
+Portia is not asking for a new privilege.
+She is asking why an old one has been quietly withdrawn.

 The Argument from Lineage

-When Brutus deflects with the excuse of illness, Portia escalates.
-The escalation is rhetorical and genealogical: she names exactly who she is, and why the daughter of Cato and the wife of Brutus must be entitled to political confidence.
+When Brutus deflects with the excuse of illness, Portia escalates, and the escalation is genealogical: she names exactly who she is, and why the daughter of Cato and the wife of Brutus must be entitled to his confidence.

 Original